ESGF/esgf-build/README.md

   --directory /path/to/repos
     Enter the path to the directory containing repositories on the system.
   --branch branch_name
-    Choose which branch/tag you will be building from.
-Valid options are any branch name for a repo or 'latest'. 'latest' builds from the most recent tag.
+    Choose which branch you will checkout and build.
+Mutually exclusive with the --tag option.
+  --tag tag_name
+    Choose which tag you will checkout and build.
+Mutually exclusive with the --branch option.
   --bump version_component
     Bump the version number according to the Semantic Versioning specification.
 Valid options are 'major', 'minor', or 'patch'.
 Leaves version unchanged if option is omitted.
   --name release_name